ChandlerMcCook/ChandlerMcCook/README.md

 ## Hi there! 👋

-I'm Chandler, a senior Computer Science student at MTSU 🎓.
+I'm Chandler, a junior software engineer at Broadcast Music Incorporated.
 I enjoy building software that enhances productivity, improves accessibility, and challenges my problem-solving skills.

 ### 🚀 Projects I've Worked On